netg5/airport-management/README.md

 * ContentOptions: `grant_type=refresh_token&refresh_token=REFRESH_TOKEN`

 ## FIXME
-* Response in ticket service - all ticket views are with the same content
+1. Response in ticket service - all ticket views are with the same content
-* Authorization in Swagger UI
+2. Test cases for controllers in flight-service
-* Method availability for a specific role
+3. Method availability for a specific role
+4. Authorization in Swagger UI

 ## TODO
-* Write tests for the RESTful service
+1. Write tests for the RESTful service
-* Implement Hystrix fallback methods
-* Add ticket service
+2. Configure Zipkin service
-* Make Swagger available through the gateway for all microservices
+3. Make Swagger available through the gateway for all microservices
-* Configure Zipkin service
+4. Implement Hystrix fallback methods
-* Front-end (REST client)
+5. Front-end (REST client)